Alton School, Alton

 With a large college close by covering a wide choice of subjects, not all of Alton’s Year 11 pupils carry on to its relatively small Sixth form.
 Those who do really appreciate the individualised support for University applications and entrance exams.
 In 2020, the Sixth Form had a 100% A’Level pass rate, with 93% achieving A*- B grades and all students being accepted at their first choice of University.

-Guest’s approach to his headship is extremely hands-on: despite only being in the role for a few months – and being unable to meet his young wards in person for many of them – he’s already well at home.
+Guest’s approach to his headship is extremely hands-on.
 He’s clearly not the kind of head that likes to stay in his office all day, regularly popping up in lessons and even playing in goal in friendly football matches on campus.
-It’s been tricky to make too many plans since April but it’s on Guest’s priority list to broaden the curriculum in areas such as sport and computer science, as the co-educational school continues to evolve from its single-sex legacy.
+He’s made it an ongoing priority to broaden the curriculum in areas such as sport and computer science, as the co-educational school continues to evolve from its single-sex legacy.

 Fledgling Chicks and Robins aged up to three are tended to in The Nest, a self-contained nursery building, becoming Pre-Schoolers at 3 years.
 Along with the usual array of EYE activities, there’s a big focus on outdoor activities like fruit-picking in the orchard, woodland walks, outdoor play equipment and getting good and messy in the pre-school mud kitchen.
 When they move up to the Prep School, they also have use of a great bug hotel and similarly enjoy the school’s great outdoor play areas.